 - user not around, building a silent app that just runs quietly in the background?
 Great, once the user does the connection and grants permission, they are no longer needed.
 Just use refresh tokens to get new access tokens

 This article assumes you have already obtained access tokens and refresh tokens at least once.
-Read this article if you haven't yet.

 There are really only two steps here